arvi-vr/developer-center/_tabs/integrations-unity.md

 > **Note**: When you install new SDK versions, close Unity, delete the ARVI\SDK folder, and repeat the installation process.

 <a name="specifying-app-key"></a>
 After SDK is imported into Unity, a new ARVI menu will appear.
 Select **ARVI 🡒 Integration 🡒 Settings**.
-Please specify the game key in the **Application Key** field.
+Please specify the [Game Key]({{ '/tabs/getting-started-adding-the-game/#game-key' | relative_url }}) in the **Application Key** field.
 You can get this key in the game info section of your developer account on our website.

 <img src="{{ '/assets/img/unity-integration-appkey.png' | relative_url }}" class="img-fluid mx-auto d-block" />